-Hair loss and thinning are becoming increasingly common problems nowadays due to stress, pollution, hormonal imbalances, and unhealthy lifestyles.
+Hair loss and thinning are becoming common problems nowadays due to stress, pollution, hormonal imbalances, and unhealthy lifestyles.

 He Shou Wu is a miraculous herb known in Chinese medicine to darken gray hair and make hair thicker and stronger.
 It is believed to nourish the liver and kidneys, which are deeply connected to hair health and vitality according to Traditional Chinese Medicine (TCM).